ONE of the world’s most prominent Muslim leaders came to Blackburn to lead prayers for thousands of worshippers.

-Sheikh Al Sudais led evening prayers and delivered a speech warning against linking Islam and terrorism, and calling on fellow Muslims to be “the best ambassadors of their country through good contact and character.”
+Sheikh Al Sudais led evening prayers and delivered a speech warning against linking Islam and terrorism, and calling on fellow Muslims to be “the best ambassadors of their country through good

 He said Islam was a religion of peace and security.

 The sheikh had been accompanies by police escort, diplomats and officials into the mosque on Sunday evening.

 The congregation was hosted by Blackburn peer Lord Adam Patel, who spoke of the work of mosques across the country and

 thanked the sheikh for attending.